openterminology/oct/README_CADDY.md

-# Caddy Webserver (local development)
+# Caddy Web server (local development)

-This repository includes an optional Caddy configuration and a `docker-compose.yml` to run a lightweight Caddy webserver for local development.
+This repository includes an optional Caddy configuration and a `docker-compose.yml` to run a lightweight Caddy web server for local development.

 Files added: